 Cherry on Top

-- Raw honey: Strengthens hair follicles by retaining moisture and conditioning the hair, which prevents hair loss.
-Keeps hair clean and bacteria free.
-Treats dandruff and itchiness. (buy here)
+- Vegetable glycerine: Strengthens hair follicles by retaining moisture and conditioning the hair (buy here).

-- Natural liquid soap: Biodegradable soap.
-The best natural soap to buy or make is a liquid soap made from coconut oil.
-It is the best cleanser, and has the most bubbles.
-Here is my recipe for the coconut oil liquid soap that I use. (buy coconut-based soap here)
+- Natural liquid soap: Biodegradable soap made from plant oils.
+The best natural soap is a liquid soap made from coconut oil.
+It is the best cleanser, and has the best lather.
+Here is my recipe for the coconut oil liquid soap that I use. (buy liquid soap here)

 - Rosemary essential oil: Stimulates hair follicles, which helps hair grow stronger.
-Eliminates microbial activity which is often a cause of hair loss.
-Slows down premature hair loss and graying.
-Removes dandruff (buy here).
+Helps prevent microbial activity, dandruff and slows down premature hair loss and graying (buy here).

-- Peppermint essential oil: Relieves the scalp of irritation and dry skin and stimulates hair growth (buy here).
+- Peppermint essential oil: Relieves the scalp of irritation and itchiness and stimulates hair growth by increasing blood circulation (buy here).

-What natural shampoo works best for your hair type?
+Does this natural soap-based shampoo work for your hair type?
 Please share in the comments section below.